-I have a Masters Degree in Marriage and Family Therapy from The Family Institute at Northwestern University in Chicago and I have also completed extensive trainings in somatics and attachment therapy, and structural family therapy.
+I have a Masters Degree in Marriage and Family Therapy from The Family Institute at Northwestern University in Chicago and I have also completed extensive trainings in somatics and attachment therapy, interpersonal neurobiology, and structural family therapy.
 I also provide Internal Family Systems Therapy (IFS), a model used to help individuals, couples and families strengthen their core Self by exploring conflicting parts of their personalities with compassion and curiosity.

 I draw on these trainings and knowledge to provide feminist, relational, strengths-based therapy in a safe and nurturing environment.
 My hope is to collaborate with clients to explore and manage emotional challenges using warmth and humor, while holding a respect for the sacred and serious work of personal growth and healing.